 Records Management is a competency of the Provincial Archives Services within the department of Arts and Culture as per Section 13 of the Archives Act.
-KZN Archives is responsible for giving guidance and supporting all municipalities and governmental institution by conducting records management trainings, inspections for compliance and appraisals.
+KZN Archives is responsible for giving guidance and support to all municipalities and governmental institution by conducting records management trainings, inspections for compliance and appraisals.
 Their responsibility is to ensure sound records management in the entire province by enforcing all pieces of legislation regarding records management issues.
 The following are the functions of Records Management Unit:-

-- To link records management to Council's strategy and strategic plans; - To ensure that relevant information is available regarding the record keeping and records management practices of the Council; - To ensure that information contained in records is managed effectively throughout the Council: - To ensure that the records management staff understand their responsibilities and acquire the necessary skills to manage records effectively through trainings; - To ensure that information can be identified and retrieved when required; - To ensure that all records are kept in safe custody; - To ensure that there is a systematic disposal programme in place to create space; and - To ensure that all electronic records are managed according to the requirements of the Provincial Archives and Records Service and Good Governance.
+Functions 1.
+To link records management to Council's strategy and strategic plans 2.
+To ensure that relevant information is available regarding the record keeping and records management practices of the Council 3.
+To ensure that information contained in records is managed effectively throughout the Council 4.
+To ensure that the records management staff understand their responsibilities and acquire the necessary skills to manage records effectively through trainings

+Functions 5.
+To ensure that information can be identified and retrieved when required 6.
+To ensure that all records are kept in safe custody 7.
+To ensure that there is a systematic disposal programme in place to create space 8.
+To ensure that all electronic records are managed according to the requirements of the Provincial Archives and Records Service and Good Governance